Cycling routes

 3:15 hDescription

-Starting out from Visp, the first few kilometres of the route are fairly gentle and let you get warmed up before the real ascent, which starts shortly before you reach the village of Stalden.
-You then turn off to the right in the direction of Zermatt, leaving the valley leading to Saas-Fee on your left.
-The kilometres that follow take you through the villages of the Mattertal: Stock, Bifig, Breitmatten and Täsch.
-The peace and quiet of the last few kilometres between Täsch and Zermatt give you the chance to admire the exceptional natural environment around you.
+The first kilometers from Visp rise only slightly and serve to warm up the leg muscles before the real ascent starts relatively suddenly shortly before Stalden.
+Then you turn right towards Zermatt and leave the valley that leads to Saas-Fee on your left.
+In the following kilometers, you pass through the villages of the Mattertal: Stock, Bifig, Breitmatten and Täsch.
+In the quiet last kilometers between Täsch and Zermatt, you can admire the extraordinary nature around you.
 The ultimate reward for your efforts?
-Stunning views of the famous Matterhorn on arrival in Zermatt.
+A fantastic view of the famous Matterhorn upon your arrival in Zermatt.

 Turn-by-turn directions